abhi18av/nf-tower-docs-orgs-and-teams/content/docs/git/git-public.md

 ---
 Nextflow data pipelines can pulled remotely from either a public or private Git-hosting solution, including the popular platforms: GitHub, GitLab, BitBucket and Gitea.

-Launching a publicly hosted git pipeline simply requires adding the git repo URL in the **pipeline to launch** field.
+Launching a publicly hosted Git pipeline simply requires adding the Git repo URL in the **pipeline to launch** field.

 {{% pretty_screenshot img="/uploads/2020/10/git_public_repo.png" %}}